ljh0311/EdgeComp/README.md

 - Flask for the web framework
 - SocketIO for real-time communication
 - PyQt5 for the local GUI interface
+- Tkinter for the unified installer & repair tool interface

 ## Start Scripts